The Gap-Giant Association: Are Planets Hiding in the Gaps?: Acknowledgments

 \section{Acknowledgments}

-We thank Juliette Becker, Jeremy Goodman, Joseph Livesey, Alexander Thomas, Lauren Weiss, and Wenrui Xu for helpful discussions.
+We thank the anonymous referee for a timely and thorough report, along with Juliette Becker, Daniel Fabrycky, Jeremy Goodman, Joseph Livesey, Alexander Thomas, Lauren Weiss, and Wenrui Xu for helpful discussions.
 We are pleased to acknowledge that the work reported in this paper was substantially performed using the Princeton Research Computing resources at Princeton University, which is a consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology’s Research Computing.